 - Visitors to a page who have also viewed a previously visited page

 - Viewers who did not go to a previous page after visiting this one (for example cart abandonment audience)

 - Users to a page on certain dates

 8. Later, check that the URL requirements are met by entering certain sections of the URL or specific words into Google Ads.
-For example, a bed merchant might only want to target people seeking for specific sizes, so they might enter the term “King” into the “URL includes” area.
+For example, a mattress online store might only want to target people seeking specific sizes, so they might enter the term “King” into the “URL includes” area.

 9. At the next step, choose the pre-fill choices to have Google populate the list with people from the preceding 30 days.

 10. Select a Membership Duration, which specifies how long users will be part of the audience before being removed.
 There is a maximum of 540 days available.